JJoosshhuua/Music_SQL_Project/README.md

 # Music_SQL_Project

-Used JOINS, CTE (Common Table Expressions), Subqueries to analyse the sales data.
+Used JOINS, CTE (Common Table Expressions), Subqueries to analyze the sales data.

 select * from artist;
 select * from customer;